FREE SHIPPING on orders over $75 International: over $250

 Best Tea For A Jian Zhan Tea Cup

 So, which tea is the best?
 In fact, there is no particular tea that should be enjoyed out of a Jian teacup.
-No matter the type of tea, it will taste amazing in it, as long as it's a good quality loose leaf tea!
-Many people claim, however, that green tea is exceptionally enjoyable in Jian ware.
-Not only because you can clearly see the beautiful patterns of the glaze thanks to the lightly colored brew, but also because the minerals of the glaze may slightly enhance the flavor of the tea.
+The type of tea hardly matters, as long as it's a good-quality loose leaf tea.
+Many claim that green tea is exceptionally enjoyable in Jian ware.
+Not only can you clearly see the beautiful patterns of the glaze thanks to the lightly colored brew, but also because the minerals of the glaze may also slightly enhance the tea's flavor by making the water softer and accenting the tea's natural sweetness.
 We invite you to experience it for yourself!